openego/eDisGo/doc/usage_details.rst

     # Access all buses in that LV grid
     lv_grid.buses_df

-    # Access all generators in that LV grid
+    # Access all loads in that LV grid
-    lv_grid.generators_df
+    lv_grid.loads_df

 A single grid's generators, loads, storage units and switches can also be retrieved as :class:`~.network.components.Generator`,